UCL-SightLinks/webapp-backend/README.md

 python -m venv venv

 # Activate virtual environment
+# On macOS:
+Not necessary as we will be using conda
+# On Windows/Linux:
+venv\Scripts\activate
-# On macOS/Linux:
+# On Linux:
 source venv/bin/activate
-# On Windows:
-venv\Scripts\activate
 ```

 3. Install dependencies: